-Exhaustive studies of many iPSC worldwide have invariably indicated the existence of disparities in gene expression between iPSC and ESC, some of which may be attributed to genetic and epigenetic background variations already present in the somatic cells and ESC.
+Exhaustive studies of many iPSC worldwide have invariably indicated the existence of disparities in gene expression between iPSC and ESC.
+Some of which may be attributed to genetic and epigenetic background variations already present in the somatic cells and ESC.
 However, the full impact of the minute number of differentially expressed genes in iPSC properties and specification during differentiation remains unknown.
 A variability in X chromosome inactivation and reactivation of human female iPSC has also been observed[5,20-23].
 Indeed, some human iPSC maintained the inactivation of the X chromosome during the reprogramming process, while others displayed both X chromosomes reactivated or with abnormal/partial reactivation.
-The stability of the X chromosome reactivation/inactivation may also vary with the cultivation of the cells overtime, the freezing and thawing processes required for the long-term conservation of these cells.
+The stability of the X chromosome reactivation/inactivation may also vary with the cultivation of the cells overtime, as well as the freezing and thawing processes required for the long-term conservation of these cells.
 This may result in a mixed population of iPSC displaying discrepant biological properties due to variable states of X chromosomes activation and inactivation.
 In addition, the inactivation of X chromosomes may occur randomly during differentiation[7].
-These points are of particular interest if iPSC are to be used to model early human embryonic development, X-linked diseases that depend on the activation of one or both X chromosomes and inherited sex-modulated disorders, such as autism[20-23].
+These points are of particular interest if iPSC are to be used to model early human embryonic development, as well as X-linked diseases that depend on the activation of one or both X chromosomes and inherited sex-modulated disorders, such as autism[20-23].
 Moreover, teratoma formation assays, performed routinely to determine the pluripotency of iPSC, do not discriminate between chromosome X activation/inactivation status, and other specific tests have to be performed to determine X chromosome status[21].

 De novo point mutations and genetic variations occurring during the initial steps of the reprogramming process have been reported by several research groups[24-28].
-The mutations may not only occur in open chromatin regions including protein coding regions and transcriptional regulatory elements, but also in non-coding regions such as lamina-associated heterochromatin due to oxidative stress aggressions[24].
+The mutations may not only occur in open chromatin regions including protein coding regions and transcriptional regulatory elements but also in non-coding regions such as lamina-associated heterochromatin due to oxidative stress aggressions[24].
 Chromosomal aberrations, such as abnormal chromosome number have also been described in iPSC and ESC[29].
-Fibroblasts are commonly the favourite primary cell source for reprogramming, but these cells are very resistant to genomic alterations.
-Thus, cells less tolerant for the accumulation of mutations and genomic aberrations should be identified and preferably utilized for reprogramming.
-Mutations also accumulate in mitochondrial DNA of somatic cells with age, and are likely to limit the metabolic function and affect the energy supply in iPSC-derived differentiated cells, thus affecting their potential for disease modelling, drugs screens and therapeutic applications[30,31].
+Fibroblasts are commonly the favorite primary cell source for reprogramming, but these cells are very resistant to genomic alterations.
+Thus, cells less tolerant to the accumulation of mutations and genomic aberrations should be identified and preferably utilized for reprogramming.
+Mutations also accumulate in mitochondrial DNA of somatic cells with age and are likely to limit the metabolic function and affect the energy supply in iPSC-derived differentiated cells, thus affecting their potential for disease modeling, drugs screens and therapeutic applications[30,31].

-Another foreseen advantage of iPSC is the capacity to generate them for autologous purposes (Figure 1), in other to produce cells tolerated by the host organism.
+Another foreseen advantage of iPSC is the capacity to generate them for autologous purposes (Figure 1) in order to produce cells tolerated by the host organism.
 However, this high expectation of immune tolerance was questioned by the elimination of mouse iPSC transplanted in isogenic mice[32].
 The immune responses were attributed to partial reprogramming and genomic instability of the iPSC, and the transplantation of terminally differentiated cells did not show immunogenicity[33].
 This observation suggests that differentiated cells from iPSC, which are the cells envisioned to be used in therapeutic approaches, would not trigger aggressive immune response in patients.
 Nevertheless, the immunotolerance of cells prepared autologously from iPSC has to be assessed and controlled for safe clinical applications, which may still require a preventive immunosuppression of the patients.
-Thus, for the safe use of iPSC in clinical, and even to model diseases faithfully, it is important to further understand the genetic and epigenetic mechanisms underlying the reprogramming process and obtain protocols to generate iPSC with the highest quality, and purity, and test their integrity and functionality.
+Thus, for the safe use of iPSC in clinical, and even to model diseases faithfully, it is important to further understand the genetic and epigenetic mechanisms underlying the reprogramming process and obtain protocols to generate iPSC with the highest quality and purity and test their integrity and functionality.

 PROMISING NON-THERAPEUTIC APPLICATIONS FOR iPSC